I hold an Electrical and Electronics Engineering degree (FPMs, 2007) and PhD degree (FPMs, 2011).

 I was an invited researcher at the Izmir Institute of Technology (Jun-Jul 09) and at the University of California Los Angeles (Apr-Jun 10).

-I am also a reviewer for the IEEE Trans. on Audio, Speech and Language Processing Journal, the IEEE Signal Processing Letters, the Speech Communication Journal, the Computer Speech and Language Journal, the Digital Signal Processing Journal, the Cognitive Computation Journal, the EURASIP Journal on Audio, Speech and Music Processing, the International Journal of Speech Technology, the Journal of Ambient Intelligence and Smart Environments, as well as the ICASSP, Interspeech and EUSIPCO conferences.
+I am also a reviewer for the IEEE Trans. on Audio, Speech and Language Processing Journal, the IEEE Signal Processing Letters, the Speech Communication Journal, the Computer Speech and Language Journal, the Digital Signal Processing Journal, the Cognitive Computation Journal, the EURASIP Journal on Audio, Speech and Music Processing, the International Journal of Speech Technology, the Journal of Ambient Intelligence and Smart Environments, Computers in Biology and Medecine, Transactions on Accessible Computing, as well as the ICASSP, Interspeech and EUSIPCO conferences.

 I am a scientific expert for the evaluation of projects for the European Commission.

-I am also the organizer of a special session at the Interspeech2012 conference (Portland, Oregon) and of the Non-Linear Speech Processing (NOLISP2013) workshop.
+I am also the organizer of a special session at the Interspeech 2012 conference (Portland, Oregon) and general chairman of the Non-Linear Speech Processing (NOLISP2013) workshop.

 I am currently a FNRS postdoctoral researcher at TCTS Lab, University of Mons.